 - And speaking of hope, keep this important fact in mind… The executive functions can improve with time and intervention!
 For more information about this, check out our online course, Creating Calm.
 This course is all about parenting ADHD and you can watch it from anywhere!

-What questions do you have about executive function?
+What questions do you have about executive functions?
 Please let us know what other information would be helpful in understanding your child (or yourself!) better.

 If you want free resources and information about how to support your child, follow us on social media.
 Or, if your child has been diagnosed with ADHD, you don’t want to miss our FREE ADHD Parenting Guide, where we break down ALL the science behind our top six tools for parenting ADHD.